SmallTomatoes/Headlamp/Electronic Design Files.md

 **Specific Parts Suggestion**
 - LED: [Luxeon Rebel Endor Star](http://www.ledsupply.com/leds/luxeon-rebel-endor-star-1-up-neutral-white-high-power-led) (LED with metal core PCB) or simply the [Luxeon Rebel Emitter](http://www.ledsupply.com/leds/luxeon-rebel-emitter-neutral-white-4000k)
 - Ferrite Bead: If you want to fit the transistor insdie the ferrite bead, the inner diameter of the bead needs to be about 1mm larger than the width of the transistor, and about 9mm long.
 There are three examples of ferrite beads that fit this specification in the [Spec Sheets](https://github.com/SmallTomatoes/Headlamp/tree/master/Spec%20Sheets) folder.
-- to be continued
+For the transistor recommended (below), the specs for the ferrite bead are as follows:
+  * Inner diameter: 4.75mm
+  * Outer diameter: 9.50mm
+  * Length: 10.4mm
+- NPN Transistor: Transistor should have a low collector-emitter saturation voltage and perform well with a low supply voltage.
+I have had good results with the Fairchild KSD5041.
+Common hobby transistors did not allow for a bright LED output.
+The ZTX1048A transistor [ZTX Spec Sheet](https://github.com/SmallTomatoes/Headlamp/blob/master/Spec%20Sheets/ZTX1048A-92228.pdf) produced a high-pitch noise with all other components remaining the same.